Create Your First Cluster

 This setting cannot be changed after the cluster is created.

 Last page!
-Review & Launch lets you double check your settings.
+Review & Launch lets you double check your settings and see the estimated cluster cost.
 When you’re ready, click Launch.